bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    Routing - how to create different paths each that do their own thing but are all controlled by the server

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+    Software that allows different systems communicate to work together

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+    data/info

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful? status 200 (ok) or return the info being requested

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    ROuting which will create diff paths with their own rules.

 ## Minimum Viable Product